Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve (කන්නෙලිය-දෙදියගල-නාකියාදෙණිය ජෛවගෝල රක්ෂිතය)

 Pristine pure water

-About 301 plant species are found in the Kanneliya rain forest.
-Plants like Hadawaka, Hora, Doona, Na, Gong Diva – the smallest member of the ficus family – Kapuru Kurundu – wild relative of cinnamon – Domba Keena, Okeiiya, Kekuna, Etamba, Godapara, Wal dooriyan, Hadawaka and Pitcher plants are found in abundance in Kanneliya.
+About 301 plant species are found in the Kanneliya rainforest.
+Plants like Hadawaka, Hora, Doona, Na, Gong Diva – the smallest member of the ficus family – Kapuru Kurundu – a wild relative of cinnamon – Domba Keena, Okeiiya, Kekuna, Etamba, Godapara, Wal dooriyan, Hadawaka and Pitcher plants are found in abundance in Kanneliya.
 Gal Karandha, common in Kanneliya (Humboldtia laurifolia) is an excellent example of a symbiotic relationship.
 It has a hollow stem, with a small opening, in which ants live.
 The Blue Butterfly lays eggs near the entrance to the hollow stem.

 Kanneliya - Dediyagala - Nakiyadeniya (KDN) Forest Reserve